MIT-LCP/mimic-code/concepts/README.md

 ## firstday

-The first day subfolder contains scripts used to calculate various clinical concepts on the first day of a patient's admission to the ICU, such as the highest blood pressure, lowest temperature, etc.
+The first day subfolder contains scripts used to calculate various clinical concepts on the first day of a patient's admission to the ICU, such as the highest blood pressure, lowest temperature, etc. This folder contains many useful scripts which can be adapted to capture data outside the first day.

 ## functions